haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 ## Learning Outcomes
 1. Describe normal aspects of auditory function relevant to the generation and interpretation of common physiological measures used in audiology.
-2. Define terminology associated with the measurement and documentation of different flavors of otoacoustic emissions and electrophysio
+2. Define terminology associated with, and describe the measurement of different flavors of otoacoustic emissions and electrophysiological responses.
-3. Identify and label features of OAEs and ABRs in normal hearing and make predictions for how they may be altered by different forms of hearing loss
+3. Identify and label features of OAEs and ABRs in normal hearing and make predictions for how they may be altered by different forms of hearing loss.
-4. Interpret OAE and ABR data from example clinical cases for hearing screening and threshold estimation
+4. Interpret OAE and ABR data from test examples for hearing screening and threshold estimation.
-5.
+5. Interpret OAE and ABR data from test examples for differential audiological diagnoses.